โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Gamarmalamo Airport (GLX) is a regional aviation facility serving the district of Galela and the northern region of Halmahera Island in North Maluku, Indonesia.
 Located approximately 15 kilometers northwest of Galela city, the airport is a critical transport link for this productive agricultural and maritime hub.
-The facility features a single asphalt runway and serves as a vital gateway for the region's connectivity, providing an essential alternative to long road journeys and boat travel between the islands of the North Maluku archipelago.
+The airport operates a single asphalt runway and serves as a vital gateway for the region's connectivity, providing an essential alternative to long road journeys and boat travel between the islands of the North Maluku archipelago.
 The terminal facilities at Gamarmalamo Airport are characterized by their simplicity and functional design, tailored to the needs of a small domestic regional hub.
 Inside the compact passenger terminal, travelers find essential services including check-in counters and a basic waiting area.
 While the airport provides a necessary level of comfort, it lacks the extensive commercial amenities of larger international airports, reflecting its role as a specialized gateway to the northern Halmahera interior.
 Travelers are advised to carry their own water and snacks, as on-site dining options are limited.
 Scheduled commercial services at GLX are primarily provided by Wings Air, a subsidiary of Lion Air Group specializing in regional travel.
 The airline offers regular nonstop flights connecting Galela to the major regional hub of Manado (MDC) in North Sulawesi.
 These flights typically utilize ATR-72 turboprop aircraft, which are well-suited for the region's climate and terrain, providing passengers with spectacular aerial views of the volcanic landscapes and vibrant coral reefs of the Molucca Sea.
 This connectivity is vital for the local community, supporting the movement of business travelers, government officials, and essential cargo.
 Ground transportation from Gamarmalamo Airport is typically managed via local motorcycles (ojek) or pre-arranged private vehicles, as there are no formal ride-sharing or public bus services available at the terminal.
 The city of Galela and the surrounding North Halmahera region are known for their traditional spice production, scenic volcanic lakes, and proximity to the regional center of Tobelo.
 Visitors are encouraged to coordinate all logistics in advance and to be mindful of the tropical climate, which can occasionally impact flight schedules.
 Despite its modest size, Gamarmalamo Airport remains a cornerstone of the region's accessibility and its integration with the national aviation network.

 ๐Ÿ”„ Connection Tips